linera-io/linera-protocol/CLI.md

 * `subscribe` — Subscribe to a system channel
 * `unsubscribe` — Unsubscribe from a system channel
 * `open-multi-owner-chain` — Open (i.e. activate) a new multi-owner chain deriving the UID from an existing one
+* `change-ownership` — Change who owns the chain, and how the owners work together proposing blocks
 * `change-application-permissions` — Changes the application permissions configuration
 * `close-chain` — Close an existing chain
 * `local-balance` — Read the current native-token balance of the given account directly from the local state